You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 For App Store privacy disclosure purposes, the BTR mobile app may collect or process data categories including:

-• Identifiers, such as consumer ID, account ID, device-linked identifiers, push tokens, and app-store transaction identifiers;
+• Identifiers: such as consumer ID, account ID, user ID, anonymous identifier, device-linked identifiers used for app functionality, push tokens, app-store transaction identifiers, and purchase identifiers.

-• User Content, including profile content, messages, voice notes, Shoutout prompts, Shoutout videos, reports, uploads, and other content you provide;
+• User Content: such as profile content, usernames, bios, messages, crew content, reports, Shoutout prompts, Shoutout videos, uploads, photos, images, videos, event content, and other content you provide.

-• Purchase History, including mobile purchase records, product IDs, subscription status, receipts, purchase tokens, and entitlement records;
+• Purchase History: such as mobile purchase records, product IDs, subscription status, receipts, purchase tokens, transaction IDs, refund status, entitlement status, and related app-store records.

-• Other Data, including fraud, moderation, safety, rate-limit, and support records.
+• Other Data: such as fraud, moderation, safety, child-safety, rate-limit, support, rights, compliance, and platform-integrity records.

 18.2 Google Play Data Safety

-For Google Play Data Safety purposes, the BTR mobile app may collect, process, or share data categories including personal info, app activity, app information and performance, device or other identifiers, approximate location where granted, user-generated content, audio files, videos, photos or images where provided, purchase history, search history, and diagnostics.
+For Google Play Data Safety purposes, the BTR mobile app may collect, process, or share data categories including personal info, app activity, app information and performance, device or other identifiers, precise or approximate location where granted, user-generated content, audio files, videos, photos or images where provided, purchase history, search history, diagnostics, and safety, fraud, moderation, support, and compliance records.

-Data may be collected for app functionality, analytics, account management, developer communications, fraud prevention, security, compliance, personalisation, payment handling, app-store entitlement handling, and support.
+Data may be collected or processed for app functionality, analytics, account management, developer communications, fraud prevention, security, compliance, personalisation, payment handling, app-store entitlement handling, support, moderation, safety, child safety, rights handling, and platform integrity.

-BTR provides account deletion from inside the mobile app where account creation is supported and also accepts deletion requests through info@beatstorapon.com, subject to the retention exceptions described in this Privacy Policy.
+BTR provides account deletion from inside the mobile app where account creation is supported and also accepts deletion requests through the publicly reachable web page at https://beatstorapon.com/delete-mobile-account and at info@beatstorapon.com, subject to verification and the retention exceptions described in this Privacy Policy.
+Users may request deletion of their whole account or of specific categories of associated data.
+This deletion web page is the URL BTR declares in the Google Play Console.

 18.3 No mobile advertising network at launch